Skip to main content Skip to main navigation Skip to search

 • sudden death

-Bird flu can only be confirmed through laboratory testing of samples collected by a veterinarian or government animal health officer.
+Bird flu can only be confirmed through laboratory testing.
+Samples must be collected by a veterinarian or government animal health officer.

 General enquiries